barne856/squint/README.md

 ## Introduction

+# SQUINT Tensor Library

+## Introduction
-SQUINT (Static Quantities in Tensors) is a modern, header-only C++ library designed for compile-time dimensional analysis, unit conversion, and efficient linear algebra operations.
-It provides a powerful API for enhancing code safety, readability, and expressiveness without compromising performance.

-SQUINT combines a robust quantity system for handling physical units and dimensions with a flexible tensor system for numerical computations.
-This integration allows for type-safe calculations involving physical quantities and efficient matrix operations, making it ideal for scientific computing, engineering simulations, and data analysis tasks.
+SQUINT (Static Quantities in Tensors) is a header-only C++ library designed for compile-time dimensional analysis, unit conversion, and linear algebra operations.
+It combines a quantity system for handling physical units and dimensions with a tensor system for numerical computations.

-## Key Features
+SQUINT was developed primarily to suit the my personal needs and preferences.
+It is not designed to be the fastest or most straightforward tensor library available.
+Instead, it prioritizes type safety, expressiveness, and a cohesive API that integrates well with physical simulations and graphics programming.

+The primary goals of SQUINT are:

+1. To provide a type-safe framework for calculations involving physical quantities, catching dimension-related errors at compile-time where possible.
+2. To offer a tensor system with an API that balances ease of use with static type checking.
+3. To integrate seamlessly with physical quantities, enabling tensor operations on dimensioned values.
+4. To make an honest effort at *good* performance.

+Key features of SQUINT include:
-- Compile-time dimensional analysis for catching unit-related errors early
+- Compile-time dimensional analysis
-- Efficient tensor operations with both fixed and dynamic shapes
+- A flexible tensor system supporting both fixed and dynamic shapes
-- Support for physical quantities with units, seamlessly integrated with tensors
+- Integration of physical quantities with tensor operations
-- Flexible error checking policies for both quantities and tensors
+- Optional runtime error checking
-- Integration with BLAS and LAPACK for high-performance linear algebra
+- Support for common linear algebra operations
-- Header-only design for easy integration into existing projects
-- Comprehensive set of mathematical operations for both quantities and tensors
-- Support for unit conversions and physical constants
+- Useful mathematical and physical constants

-- Column-major default layout for tensors, aligning with common scientific computing practices
+SQUINT is particularly suited for projects where type safety and dimensional correctness are important, such as physics engines, scientific simulations, or graphics applications dealing with real-world units.
+It aims to catch errors early in the development process while providing a comfortable API for both quantities and tensors.

+While the library makes efforts to be performant, especially through the use of compile-time optimizations and BLAS integration, users requiring absolute peak performance or a minimalist API might find other specialized libraries more suitable for their needs.

 ## Installation